r4victor/tenthousandmeters/content/blog/python_bts_05.md

 ## Namespaces and scopes

-A Python program cosists of code blocks.
+A Python program consists of code blocks.
 A code block is a piece of code that the VM executes as a single unit.
-CPython distingushes three types of code blocks:
+CPython distinguishes three types of code blocks:

 * module
 * function (comprehensions and lambdas are also functions)